 So, how often should a dog owner walk their dog?
 You must decide what suits your dog best, tailoring their walking needs with your schedule.
 You can find the best advice for you and your dog on our Neewa blog page.

-Find the best dog-walking and other sports gear at Neewa.
+Find the best dog-walking and other sports at Neewa.
 Remember that our passion is designing high-quality gear so that you and your special four-legged furry friend can safely enjoy all activities - while strengthening the bond between you.